top of page

 Q: Do you use generative AI for any of your projects?

 A: No, but in full disclosure, we used some generative AI in the initial weeks of the project to create basic concepts for the sole purpose of identifying the right comic book artist with the right skills for our vision.
 Once we found the artist we were looking for (Nicolás Colacitti) we tossed all AI-generated works in the trash.
 In this way, we used AI as a means to connect and visually communicate with the artist using mood boards, much in the same way artists often use Google to search for existing artworks while exploring for ideas and inspiration.
+In this manner, our brief use of these tools falls under "Fair Use" for non-commercial research, and any AI generated works were neither distributed nor published outside of private conversations.

 AI